 Velvet, Velveteen & Velour

-Create elegant clothes and upholstery projects with our gorgeously soft velvet fabrics from Spotlight.
-Discover our full-range of velvet fabric designs today.
+Create elegant clothes and upholstery projects with our gorgeously soft velvet and velour fabrics from Spotlight.
+Discover our range of fabrics today!

 Learn More About Velvet Fabric for Your Crafting Projects!